Day 1 London - Venice

 We depart Umag this morning and spend some time in Opatija, a fashionable seaside resort during the rule of the Austro-Hungarian Empire.
 Take a stroll along its 12km promenade and you will see the elegant villas and delightful views across the sparkling Adriatic to Croatia’s dramatic coastline.
 While here, you have the opportunity to partake in chocolate tasting, before returning to the coach to enjoy the views as we continue to Zagreb and the Sheraton Zagreb (4T).

 Day 9 Zagreb

 Croatia’s capital has a wonderfully balanced mix of respect for its history and traditions, and a young spirit, kept alive by the flow of university students.
 We take a walking tour of this great city, which includes a ride on the world’s shortest funicular to reach the base of Lotrscak Tower, the keeper of the old town’s southern gate, where a canon has been fired every day at noon for the last century.
 Our tour will also take us to admire the colourful roof of St Mark’s Church and walk through the eastern gate where a raging fire came to a sudden standstill in 1731, saving the city.
 Within the 13th century stone gate is a shrine containing a relic painting of the Virgin Mary, where plaques now hang to give thanks.
 The rest of the day is at leisure to enjoy Zagreb.
 Maybe visit a contemporary museum or join the locals in one of the many busy cafés that line the streets.

 Day 10 Zagreb - London

-We transfer to Rome Airport for a direct, scheduled British Airways flight to London Heathrow Airport.
+We transfer to Zagreb Airport for a direct, scheduled British Airways flight to London Heathrow Airport.
 On arrival you will be met and guided to your Titan vehicle, for the journey home.